 - (A) The standards for each district shall apply uniformly to each class of use and/or structure, unless otherwise specified in these regulations.
-All uses and structures must comply with all prescribed standards for the district in which they are located as set forth in Tables 2.1 2.15, and as defined in Article 11, unless otherwise permitted as a Planned Unit Development (PUD) pursuant to Article 9.
+All uses and structures must comply with all prescribed standards for the district in which they are located as set forth in Tables 2.1 2.15, and as defined in Article 10, unless otherwise permitted as a Planned Unit Development (PUD) pursuant to Article 8.
 Nonconforming uses and structures shall be regulated in accordance with Section 3.8. - (B) Overlay district standards shall be applied concurrently with the standards for underlying districts.
-Where overlay districts impose more restrictive standards on the use of a structure or land, the standards of the overlay district shall apply. - (C) Prescribed uses for each district are classified as "permitted," to be reviewed in accordance with Section 10.1, or "conditional" to be reviewed in accordance with Section 6.4. - (D) All uses except for single and two-family dwellings and associated accessory structures and uses are also subject to site plan review in accordance with Section 6.3.
-Three- and Four-Unit Multi-Family in districts served by municipal water and sewer shall also be exempt from site plan review. - (E) Any use not permitted by these regulations, unless specifically exempted under Section 10.1, shall be deemed to be prohibited.
+Where overlay districts impose more restrictive standards on the use of a structure or land, the standards of the overlay district shall apply. - (C) Prescribed uses for each district are classified as "permitted," to be reviewed in accordance with Section 9.1, or "conditional" to be reviewed in accordance with Section 5.4. - (D) All uses except for single- and two-family dwellings and associated accessory structures and uses are also subject to site plan review in accordance with Section 5.3. - (E) Any use not permitted by these regulations, unless specifically exempted under Section 9.1, shall be deemed to be prohibited.